aryan6673/openrabbit/Readme.md

 2. Sign up / log in
 3. Open your dashboard
 4. Generate an API key
 5. Copy the key

-Then add it to your project :
+Then add it to your project:

 ```bash
 LLM_API_KEY=your_api_key_here
 ```

+---

 ## Adding Your API Key to GitHub Actions (Recommended)

 Instead of putting your API key in a `.env` file, you should store it securely in **GitHub Actions secrets**.
 This keeps your key safe and prevents it from being exposed in your code.

----

 ### Steps to Add Your API Key